 Things were far from uncertain with Pyramid.
 In fact, despite the tumult in the BI market, we focused wholly on developing customer-focused analytics software.
 In October, we launched Pyramid v2020, our latest version.
 Simply put, it was a massive release.
 It introduced over 150 new enterprise-grade features and capabilities to improve how organizations make data-driven decisions.
 In particular, we sought to create an adaptative analytics application with a focus on customer experience.
 The result?
 No competing BI solution packs as much analytic punch—without overwhelming users—as Pyramid.

 In 2019, we also worked hard to connect and build relationships with partners, vendors, customers, and prospects across the globe.
 We attended dozens of events to meet analytics professionals and understand their business challenges.
 And in late September, we brought in over 100 Pyramid customers and partners together outside of London for our first-ever user conference.

 We came away from ANALYTICON more energized—and more committed—than ever to make Pyramid our customers’ and partners’ go-to analytics resource.
 The enthusiasm we saw and experienced was inspiring, and it’s that kind of energy that motivates us to get better every day.

 Today, we’re more committed to our customers than ever.
 In 2020, you’ll see and hear a lot about Pyramid Analytics.
 You’ll find us exhibiting at events across the globe, producing dozens of educational and topical webinars, and hosting user conferences and training workshops across multiple continents.

-And we’ll continue to execute on a product roadmap that puts our customer at the center of everything we do.
+And we’ll continue to execute on a product roadmap that puts our customers at the center of everything we do.

 That’s our singular focus, and we can’t wait to show you all the amazing things we have planned for 2020.